For the latest information on the COVID-19 vaccines, please click HERE.

 This map generally displays where Sullivan County residents who have tested positive for COVID-19 live.
 It does not provide information on where the virus was actually transmitted, and you should assume that you can contract the virus anywhere.
 The map is based on the total number of positive tests results recorded since the start of the pandemic.
 At low numbers, ranges are provided instead of specific figures in order to protect privacy.

 It is important to note that positive cases of COVID-19 have been recorded in every town in Sullivan County.
-Face coverings and social distancing measures must be maintained.

 This map is provided for illustrative purposes only and should not be relied upon for guidance in decision-making, nor does the County of Sullivan make any warranties or guarantees in relation to its use.